guibou/PyF/Readme.md

 ## Error reporting

-I took great care to provide clear error reporting, this means that:
+Template haskell is generally known to give devellopers a lot of frustration when it comes to error message, dumping an unreadable piece of generated code.

-- Only one possible runtime exception (`error`), when using the `inner` padding with default type to format a string, for example `{"hello":=10}` will fail.
+However, in PyF, we took great care to provide clear error reporting, this means that:

 - Any parsing error on the mini language results in a clear indication of the error, for example:

 ```haskell